Q: What is AP VoteCast?

 A: Starting several days before Election Day and concluding as polls close, AP VoteCast interviews thousands of registered voters in English and Spanish.

-The AP VoteCast questionnaires asks a standard set of demographic questions, such as age, race and ethnicity, marital status and income.
+The AP VoteCast questionnaires asks a standard set of demographic questions, such as age, race and ethnicity, education level and income.
 It also includes a series of opinion questions, seeking details on what issues voters care most about, their thoughts on the direction of the country and their opinion on a variety of topics that are specific to their state.
 The questionnaire also asks for whom voters cast a ballot for president, U.S. Senate and governor, as well as the party of their candidate of choice for U.S. House.
 Every four years, the survey also asks about the race for president.
-In a few states, AP VoteCast also asks about ballot measures and other races for statewide office.

 AP VoteCast starts with a postcard, mailed to a random sample of registered voters in selected states, inviting them to take our survey either online or by phone.
 We also call some of those registered voters directly by phone.
 AP VoteCast also surveys self-identified registered voters using online panels, which allows AP to interview a very large number of people in just a few days.
 In general elections, AP VoteCast also includes a national random-sample survey of registered voters from NORC’s AmeriSpeak® Panel.

 NORC then employs an innovative statistical calibration methodology to combine the random sample surveys of registered voters with the poll conducted via online panels.
 In doing so, AP VoteCast gets the best of both approaches.
 It delivers the accuracy of a survey conducted with a random sample, but also provides the research depth of a survey that interviews tens of thousands.

 The final step in this process adjusts the AP VoteCast results with the actual vote count.
 Because of the large AP VoteCast sample, this process is completed in as many as 30 separate areas of a state, further adding to the survey’s ability to accurately reflect the opinions of voters.

-More details about the AP VoteCast methodology can be found here.
+More details about the AP VoteCast methodology for each election can be found here.